William Abbe: Social life

 Physically, Abbe was a big man who stood more than six feet tall.
 He was slender and stood straight as an arrow.
 According to his son, "I never saw a horse he could not mount and ride anytime without the least effort."
 He was very active and often walked 50 mi in one day through the unbroken prairies and forests.

 William Abbe's cabin was a popular gathering place for the settlers and immigrants of early Linn County.
 It was the major stop between Iowa City and Dubuque on the old Military Road.
 Strangers could always find a good meal and a place to stay with William and Mary Abbe.
 Mrs. Abbe was known for her good cooking and many people would travel out of their way to stop at their cabin.
 Their daughter, Susan Abbe, became the first teacher in Cedar Rapids.
 Telling of their pioneer life, she recalled: "Of course we had men come in such as horse thieves, and my father had some of them chained up in one of our rooms for safekeeping until they could be tried, as there was no jail for some time in Linn County."

 Politics

 Abbe was one of the best known and educated men in the county.
-He was an old time Democrat and served as state senator representing Cedar, Linn and Jones counties in the 7th and 8th legislatures of Iowa City.
+He was an old time Democrat and served in the Iowa Council representing Cedar, Linn and Jones counties in the 7th and 8th Iowa Legislative Assemblies.
 He was a Justice of the Peace and later served a short time as sheriff of the county.
 He helped build the first jail in Marion.

 Abbe also held the government contracts for the delivery of meat and provisions to the Winnebago Agency at Fort Atkinson and to the troops at Prairie du Chien in Wisconsin.
 For many years, he was the only person in the county who had a ready supply of money and he loaned it freely to his friends for them to purchase claims.